How To Spot Junk Mail Without Even Opening The Envelope

 Junk mail, which is sometimes called “direct mail,” is the advertising that direct marketing agencies strive to get you to open.
 All those offers for credit cards, insurance, dentists, cars, fast food, and anything else that offers direct sales, are generally fighting a losing battle to get your attention.

+In the past, direct mail would scream and shout the offers at you, loud and proud.
+Huge percentage rates on the envelopes for credit card offers were commonplace.
 Loud, colorful graphics, and in-your-face headlines all shouted: “free, look at me, read me, open me, don’t ignore me!”
 It was the epitome of junk mail.

 Of course, consumers quickly became savvy to those methods, and it was not difficult to spot the genuine letters and packages from the ones trying to sell something.